kubade220/Project-Plus/README.md

 * Calculator mobile
 * iOS app
 #### Main area of testing
-* Test the app on the emulator
+1 Test the app on the emulator
-* Test the app on the physical device
+* Test the app on the physical device(Application tests on the emulator and physical device)
 * Test the mobile application in its entirety
 * Test your app from sources (development, pre-release) and store app (production, available to all customers)
-* Calculator mobile (application test plan)
+* Calculator mobile (application test plan)(https://github.com/kubade220/Project-Plus/blob/main/TestPlan.md)
 * Find 3 errors in the mobile application